SideCloudGroup/BetterForward/README.md

 - Flexibility: Each user corresponds to an independent topic, and the experience is almost the same as private chat.
 - Teamwork: Multiple admins can handle users' messages.
 - Multi-language: Supports multiple languages, including English and Chinese.
+- Auto Response: Automatically reply to users' messages with predefined messages.

 ## Usage
 1. Create a bot from [@BotFather](https://t.me/BotFather) and get the token.